 In the above image, the trigger or starting point is Lead Creation.
 After a time period of 1 day (Wait condition), if the Lead visits your web page (If/Else condition), an Email is sent to the Lead ( Yes criteria).
 If the Lead does not visit your web page after 1 day (No criteria), a notification Email is sent to your LeadSquared user to follow up.

-Reports allows you to analyze the performance of the Automation.
-It provides you with details like the number of Leads Entered into the automation, number of exit actions completed and so on.
+Reports allow you to analyze the performance of your automation.
+It gives you details like the number of leads who entered the automation, the number of exit actions completed and so on.

 To access the Report of a published Automation:

 - From the Automation window, click View Report under Actions against any published automation.
 The Automation reports window will appear –